dogadogan/InfraredTags/README.md

      - <i>VIDEO_STREAM = 1 works, depending on the computer.
 On some computers it can be 0 or 2 etc. based on if there is one or more internal webcams. </i>
    - A window with a panel should open on the right play around with the values until a code is detected
    - Take note of these values, these values can be used to change the parameters for the image transforms

+#### Machine learning for code detection
+   We have also developed machine learning (ML) modules for turning a low-resolution IR image to a binary image where the code is more easily detected.
+You can access the ML tutorials via [this link](/tree/main/ml_tutorial).

 ### Optional: Using a smartphone to decode the tags
    #### Hardware
    - OnePlus 8 Pro (found [here](https://www.oneplus.com/8-pro)) with Android 11.
 This phone has an embedded near-infrared camera.
 You can buy a used one from Amazon.